Meaningful personalization: A guide to getting started

 “Viewing behavior is the most important data we have…A lot of people tell us they often watch foreign movies or documentaries.
 But in practice, that doesn’t happen very much.”

 Most companies don’t have the volume of user data that Netflix and Amazon do, but you can still make smart personalization moves — even based on one user session.
 What part of your site did they go to?
 What did they click on?
-You can probably intuit something about them, and what kind of offer or content would compel them to engage further.
+Did they abandon when they saw a price?
+You can infer some conclusions about them, and what kind of offer or content would compel them to engage further.

-However, relying on user action signals can be riskier because you have to nail your interpretation of their behavior.
-For example, is someone on your site shopping or researching for themselves, or on behalf of someone else?
+However, relying on user intent signals can be riskier because you have to nail your interpretation of their behavior.
+For example, is a visitor on your site shopping or researching for themselves, or on behalf of someone else?
 Essentially, you have to consider the data’s context.

 - Referring URL

-- Select your tools.
-Whether you’re working with customer input, action, or context, there are many vendors out there that provide third-party data, tools to implement personalization on your site, and reporting.
-Be sure that the tool offers what you need to execute on your strategy.
+2. Select your tools.
+Whether you’re working with customer input, intent, or context, there are many vendors out there that provide personalization engines for your site, as well as real-time reporting and recommendations.
+Be sure that the toolset offers what you need to execute on your strategy.

-- Ace your data.
+3. Ace your data.
 In addition to the metrics you’ll be using to inform your users’ personalized experiences, you’ll need to measure how personalization is working for you.
-Make sure your staple analytics are set up right, like how you are measuring conversion.
+Make sure your basic analytics are set up right, such as how you are measuring conversion.

-- Measure twice, cut once.
+4. Measure twice, cut once.
 You don’t want to pigeonhole people too early in the experience.
-And regardless of which approach you take, you’ll want to provide transparency and even give users a say in their personalized experience (e.g., via settings).
+And regardless of which approach you take, you’ll want to provide transparency and give users control over their personalized experience (e.g., cookie consent tools).
 This not only helps you to avoid making mistakes, but also helps foster trust between your users and your brand.

-- Trust your gut.
+5. Trust your gut.
 Remember that personalization is, at it’s core, just plain good service.
 It’s the shopkeeper who remembers your kids’ names, or the bartender who remembers your drink.
 It can leave you with a smile for the rest of the day, and make you a loyal customer for life.
-Your data and tools are essential to implementing personalization, but the creating an enlightened, empathetic experience for your users is the key to getting it right.
+Your data and tools are essential to implementing personalization, but creating a more human, empathetic experience for your users is the key to getting it right.